Are You a Saltwater Fishing Fanatic?

 These two boat anglers have dropped anchor over some rough ground off Anguilla in the Caribbean.

-Their fish strip baited bottom fishing rigs will be bring them porgies, grunts and snappers - maybe a grouper if they're lucky.
+Their fish-strip baited bottom fishing rigs will be bring them porgies, grunts and snappers - maybe a grouper if they're lucky.

 Here in the less exotic waters of the UK, similar tactics would catch black bream, seabass or pollack.

-The proven saltwater fishing techniques are truly international - the fish may be quite different, but the methods used to catch them are much the same.
+The proven fishing techniques are truly international - the fish may be quite different, but the methods used to catch them are much the same.

 Read more about Boat Fishing Techniques...